javiergarciamolina/portfolio/README.md

 # [Breaking Captchas](https://github.com/javiergarciamolina/breaking_captchas)

 ## Objective:
-In this project we downloaded a dataset of captcha images and went through the whole process of splitting it into training, validation and test sets, extracting the digits from the images, labelling the ones from the training set so that we could feed them to a neural network, training a model that could successfully learn to identify the digits, and then using this model for labelling the whole captcha images of the test set.
+In this project we downloaded a dataset of captcha images and went through the whole process of splitting it into training, validation and test sets, extracting the digits from the images, labelling the ones from the training and validation sets so that we could feed them to a neural network, training a model that could successfully learn to identify the digits, and then using this model for labelling the whole captcha images of the test set.
 We had 45 classes and 1236 training images.

 ## Result:
 Our algorithm ended up being able to, given the original images, label them like this: